camunda/camunda-docs-manual/content/update/minor/70-to-71/index.md

 ## JBoss AS 7.1.3 to 7.2.0

-### Upgrade the JBoss Application Server
+### Update the JBoss Application Server

 Camunda BPM 7.1 ships with a new version of the JBoss AS 7, namely, 7.2.0.
-The preferred upgrade steps are:
+The preferred update steps are:

 * copy all your custom modules / subsystems to the new JBoss server directory
 * re-add all your custom modifications from the existing `$CAMUNDA_HOME/standalone/configuration/standalone.xml` to the new one located in the new JBoss server directory.